 Bird Watching at Blackwater Heritage Trail

 Blackwater Heritage State Trail offers 8.1 miles of prime birdwatching tree line.
-This paved multi-use trail is in the northwest corner of Florida’s Panhandle.
-The Panhandle region covers the northern area of the Sunshine State and offers forest, wetlands and marine habitats for birds.
+This paved multi-use trail is in the northwest corner of Florida’s Panhandle, which covers the northern area of the Sunshine State and offers forest, wetlands and marine habitats for birds.

-The warm temperatures of the region make the Panhandle a frequent summer nesting location for migratory bird species.
-Many birds native to the area never leave making Blackwater Heritage State Trail an excellent place to bird watch any time of the year.
+The warm weather of the region makes the Panhandle a frequent summer nesting location for migratory bird species.
+Many birds native to the area never leave, making Blackwater Heritage State Trail an excellent place to bird-watch any time of the year.

-Many Panhandle birds require freshwater wetland habitats for survival, for example, marshes and swamps.
+Many Panhandle birds require freshwater wetland habitats such as marshes and swamps for survival.